 - Using the same account by 2 or more people.
 Each login credential should be used by a single person.
 If more people need to use the same account, an authorized user account should be added.

-- Manual device disconnection from Internet either by disconnecting or restarting the associated network hardware
+- Manual device disconnection from the Internet either by disconnecting or restarting the associated network hardware

-- Configuring browser to clear all sessions data, cookies and cache on browser exit
+- Configuring the browser to clear all sessions data, cookies, and cache on browser exit

 - Enabling or disabling a VPN/Proxy service while being logged into TraceMyIP account

-- Overloading user network with heavy downloading that causes an Internet connection instability, which prevents a reliable browser access to a TraceMyIP server
+- Overloading user network with heavy downloading causes Internet connection instability, which prevents reliable browser access to a TraceMyIP server

 Secondary computer events that can result in unexpected account log out